 Take all medications your doctor prescribes to help protect your thyroid gland when you receive tositumomab.
 You may need to have blood tests to check your thyroid function at regular intervals for the rest of your life.
 Visit your doctor regularly.

-Tositumomab can cause you to have unusual results with certain medical tests.
+This medication can cause unusual results with certain medical tests.
 You may also have an allergic reaction to diagnostic tests or treatments using mouse proteins or monoclonal antibodies.
 Tell any doctor who treats you that you have been treated with tositumomab.

 Additional Bexxar Information